St. Emmeram's Abbey

 Can I buy tickets online?

-Check the official website for current ticketing options, including online purchasing availability.
+Check the official website for information on ticket purchases, including options for online booking if available.

 Are there restrooms and cafes?